Parallel, relative minor, and harmonic minor Keys

 harmonic minor

-Once you understand the diatonic minor, you may notice something odd when writing chord progressions; the music sounds dark, but it does not strongly want to resolve.
-The tension feels weak, especially when trying to land back on the tonic.
+With the natural minor, the music sounds dark, but it doesn’t resolve strongly; the tension feels weak when trying to land back on the tonic.

-This is where harmonic minor comes in; it’s not a separate key, it’s a small modification to change how the harmony in a minor key resolves.
+This is where harmonic minor comes in; it’s just a small modification to change how minor-key harmony resolves.

 To change diatonic minor to harmonic minor: